Low-complexity Optimal Scheduling over Correlated Fading Channels with ARQ Feedback: System Model

 \subsection{Belief Value Evolution}

 The scheduler maintains a belief value $\pi_i[t]$ for each channel $i$, defined as the probability of channel $i$ being in state $1$ at the beginning of $t$-th slot conditioned on the past channel state observations.
-The belief values are hence updated according to the scheduling decisions and accurate channel state feedbacks as follows,
+The belief values are hence updated according to the scheduling decisions and accurate channel state feedbacks,

 where $Q_i(x){=}x p^i_{11}+(1{-}x)p^i_{01}$ is the belief evolution operator when user $i$ is not scheduled in the current slot.
-In our setup, the belief values are known to be sufficient statistics to represent the past scheduling decisions and feedback \cite{Sondik_thesis}.
+In our setup, the belief values are known to be sufficient statistics to represent the past scheduling decisions and channel state feedback \cite{Sondik_thesis}.
 In the meanwhile, the belief value $\pi_i[t]$ is the expected throughput for user $i$ if it is scheduled in slot $t$.

-For the $i$-th user, we use $b^i_{c,l}$ to denote the state of its belief value when the most recent channel state was observed $l$ time slots ago to be $c\in \{0,1\}$.
-The closed form expression of $b^i_{c,l}$ can be calculated from (\ref{eq:evolve}) and is given as follows,
+For the $i$-th user, we use $b^i_{c,h}$ to denote the state of its belief value when the most recent channel state was observed $h$ time slots ago and was in state $c\in \{0,1\}$.
+The closed form expression of $b^i_{c,h}$ can be calculated from (\ref{eq:evolve}) and is given as

 As depicted in Fig.~\ref{fig:belief_evol}, if the scheduler is never informed of the $i$-th user's channel state, the belief value monotonically converges to the stationary probability $b_s^{i}{:=}{p^i_{01}}/{(1+p^i_{01}-p^i_{11})}$ of the channel being in state $1$.
 We assume that the belief values of all channels are initially set to their stationary values.
-It is then clear that, based on (\ref{eq:evolve}), each belief value $\pi_i[t]$ evolves over a countable state space, denoted by $\mathcal{B}_i{=}\{b^i_{s}, b^i_{c,l}: c \{0,1\}, l \mathbb{Z}^+ \}$.
+It is then clear that, based on (\ref{eq:evolve}), each belief value $\pi_i[t]$ evolves over a countable state space, denoted by $\mathcal{B}_i{=}\{b^i_{s}, b^i_{c,h}: c \{0,1\}, h \mathbb{Z}^+ \}$.